Frequently Asked Questions

 3. How are Herkimer Diamonds different from other diamonds?

 Herkimers rival true diamonds.
 A true diamond found in the rough is exactly that, a rough appearing glass-like stone.
 The true diamond must be painstakingly cut by man to give it smooth faces and a geometrical shape.
 On a hardness scale, a true diamond scores a ten.
-Herkimer Diamonds falls at a 7.5 on the scale, giving the real diamond a close race.
+Herkimer Diamond quartz crystals falls at a 7.5 on the scale, giving the real diamond a close race.
 They are naturally faceted, each having eighteen facets and 2 points.

 4. How were Herkimer Diamonds formed?

-The bedrock in which the crystal are found began forming approximately half a billion years ago in a shallow Cambrian Sea that lapped against the southern shores of the ancestral Adirondack Mountains.
+The bedrock in which the quartz crystal are found began forming approximately half a billion years ago in a shallow Cambrian Sea that lapped against the southern shores of the ancestral Adirondack Mountains.
 The sediments (calcium magnesium carbonate) which slowly accumulated beneath the sea’s salty waters were gradually compacted under the weight of thousands of feet of additional sediments, forming the rock strata Dolostone.
 While still beneath the sea, water seeped through the pores of the rock often creating “vugs” by dissolving part of the rock.

 5. What are the collection methods?